 - Moderated peer discussions – Online video discussions between program fellows to facilitate networking, peer mentoring, and community building.
 During peer discussions, participants have the opportunity to discuss topics including mentoring concerns, important milestones, and common challenges in graduate training, and addressing the imposter syndrome.

 - Workshops for skills development – The program features professional development workshops (online and in-person) on topics including:

 - Effective communication

 - Science outreach & leadership – Participants have the opportunity to impact their communities through science outreach activities like the publication of popular science articles or podcasts or visits of local schools.
-See examples of our fellows outreach projects here.
+See examples of our fellows' outreach projects from 2016 and 2017.

-- Annual face-to-face meeting – In-person meeting of all participants, to take place during a large scientific professional conference (e.g AAAS) to extend opportunities for networking and professional development.
+- Annual face-to-face meeting – In-person meeting of all participants during the AAAS conference in February, to extend opportunities for networking and professional development.

 A maximum of 40 participants will be selected each year.
 Participation in the program is limited to doctoral students who:

 - are enrolled at a fully accredited PhD, MD/PhD, DSc or PsyD training program;